In industrial environments, gas leaks are not just a risk, they are a constant threat.

 Because industrial gas detectors are most often regulated as required by code, they can easily help facilities meet inspection criteria while protecting workers.

-How does an Industrial Gas Detector work?
+How Industrial Gas Detectors Work

 The primary function of an industrial gas detector is to continuously or periodically sample the air in a specific area and alert users if the concentration of a particular gas exceeds a normal or pre-specified threshold.
 Depending on the sensor installed, industrial gas detectors can be configured to monitor various types of gases.